eecd-design/conditions-for-success_middle/src/content/indicators/leadership-and-teaming/description.md

-This is a *description* of the indicator.
+This is a TEST *description* of the indicator.